rust-lang/book/src/ch13-01-closures.md

 This is a contrived, convoluted way (that doesn’t work) to try and count the number of times `sort_by_key` calls the closure when sorting `list`.
 This code attempts to do this counting by pushing `value`—a `String` from the closure’s environment—into the `sort_operations` vector.
-The closure captures `value` then moves `value` out of the closure by transferring ownership of `value` to the `sort_operations` vector.
-This closure can be called once; trying to call it a second time wouldn’t work because `value` would no longer be in the environment to be pushed into `sort_operations` again!
+The closure captures ownership of `value` then moves `value` out of the closure by transferring ownership of `value` to the `sort_operations` vector.
+This closure can be called once;
+trying to call it a second time wouldn’t work because `value` would no longer be in the environment to be pushed into `sort_operations` again!
 Therefore, this closure only implements `FnOnce`.
 When we try to compile this code, we get this error that `value` can’t be moved out of the closure because the closure must implement `FnMut`:

 ```console
 {{#include ../listings/ch13-functional-features/listing-13-08/output.txt}}